Our commitment to social housing stems from our desire to improve peoples' lives and, health aside, a place to live is as important as it gets.

 Providing legal employment support and advice to housing organisations.

-Addressing the legal challenges regarding procurement and state aid.
+Addressing the legal challenges with social housing providers, regarding procurement and state aid.

 Property and construction